Occupational Therapy (Children and Young People)

 Who is the service for?

-– if your child is in receipt of continuing care funding.
+– Your child is in receipt of Continuing Care funding

 Calls may be recorded for training and quality purposes.
 To find out more, visit Personal information – Bromley Healthcare.